 Products spanning wound care, orthopaedics and cardiac application

-Focused on increasing capacity
+Focused on boosting sales after capacity boost

 Tell us about the company

-Regenerative medical devices maker Tissue Regenix PLC (LON:TRX) has products spanning wound care, orthopaedics and cardiac applications which are based on two proven technologies.
+Regenerative medical devices maker Tissue Regenix PLC (LON:TRX) has products spanning wound care, orthopaedics and cardiac applications, which are based on two proven technologies.

 The first, dCELL, removes cellular and DNA material from biological tissues, leaving intact a scaffold upon which the patient's cells can regenerate and re-populate.

-The AIM-listed company, which was spun out from the University of Leeds in 2006, uses dCELL Technology in its DermaPure product for healing of chronic wounds.
+The AIM-listed company, which was spun out from the University of Leeds in 2006, uses dCELL Technology in its DermaPure product for the healing of chronic wounds.

 The other technology, BioRinse, does a similar job, killing micro-organisms, bacteria and spores as well as removing debris, blood, bone marrow and lipids.